sensepost/wsproxy/README.md

 ```

 To view the requests, a webserver is started up on https://127.0.0.1:8082 by default, changable in config.js.
 To disable this webserver, change config.webserver=true to config.webserver=false in config.js.
 To create custom mangle rules, modify "mangle" in wsprocessor.js.
 Replace rules also get applied here.
-Replace rules can be hardcoded in wsprocessor.js or altered at runtime through the web-interface.
+Replace rules can be modified in config.js or altered at runtime through the web-interface.

 ## Dependencies
 websocket - [https://github.com/theturtle32/WebSocket-Node](https://github.com/theturtle32/WebSocket-Node)